The Big Lift: Plot

-Danny and Frederica narrowly escape back into the American zone, where Hank is waiting for them at Frederica's apartment and has unexpectedly befriended her neighbor and Danny's friend, Herr Stieber (O.E.
-Hasse), a self-professed "Soviet spy", but in fact he is working for the Allies and providing the Soviets with false information.
+Danny and Frederica narrowly escape back into the American zone, where Hank is waiting for them at Frederica's apartment and has unexpectedly befriended her neighbor and Danny's friend, Herr Stieber, a self-professed "Soviet spy", but in fact providing the Soviets with false information.
 Danny falls in love with Frederica, despite learning from Hank that she lied to him about the backgrounds of her dead husband and father.
 When Danny receives notice that he is due to rotate back to the United States soon, he arranges to marry Frederica.
 However, Stieber suspects duplicity in Frederica and intercepts a letter she has written to her German lover living in the United States, revealing that she intends to divorce Danny back in the U.S. as soon as she legally can, and see her lover behind his back until that happens.

-In the meantime, Hank, in trying to teach Gerda the meaning of democracy (and now deeply ashamed of the beating he inflicted on the former guard), comes to see that he has been hypocritical in his own actions toward Germans.
-He begins treating Gerda as an equal and with affection as they meet Frederica to be witnesses to the wedding.
-When Danny arrives, he tells Frederica she will have to wait a long time, if ever, to get to America, and gives her the letter which Stieber had given to Danny.
+When Danny arrives for the marriage ceremony, he gives her the letter revealing her betrayal, and leaves.
 Gerda tells Hank she prefers to stay in Germany and do her small part in helping rebuild the country, and Hank reveals to Danny that he is not going home but has switched his temporary assignment in Berlin to permanent duty.
-Danny's flight out departs, amidst rumors that the Russians will soon end the blockade.
+He tells Danny that he now sees that they were both wrong initially.
+He was behaving too much like a "storm trooper" and Danny was too soft.
+Danny's flight out departs, amidst reports that the Russians will soon end the blockade.